IgniaAustralia/savethebees/README.md

 # Vision
-For beekeepers who need to manage ther hives the Connectect Hive is a device and mobile app that
+For beekeepers who need to manage their hives the Connectect Hive is
-* alerts to important events (optimal harvest, suspected disease, suspected theft)
+* a hive device that alerts to important events (optimal harvest, suspected disease, suspected theft)
-* is simple, affordable and reliable in remote operation
+* a mobile app that is simple, affordable and reliable in remote operation

-Unlike proprietary products, the Connected Hive
+Unlike existing proprietary products, the Connected Hive:
-* provides insights by drawing on a large repository of data
+* provides near real-time insights to hive status by drawing on a large repository of data
-* operates in near real time
 * is supported by an open community of software developers, academic researchers and industry participants
 ---
 For bee industry researchers who need to detect hive disease the Connected Hive is a data collection platform that